Wurtsboro–Sullivan County Airport

 Wurtsboro–Sullivan County Airport (FAA LID: N82) is a privately owned, public use airport located two nautical miles (4 km) northeast of the central business district of Wurtsboro, in Sullivan County, New York, United States.
 It is privately owned by a local pilot.
 It is commonly called Wurtsboro Airport.

 It is believed to be the oldest operating glider airport in the nation.
-The airport is located along Route 209 and the D & H Canal in the town of Mamakating.
+The airport is located along U.S. Route 209 and the Delaware and Hudson Canal in the town of Mamakating.

 History

-The grave of Manual Gonsalus, the first non-Indian settler, is located on the Airport.
+The grave of Manual Gonsalus, the first non-Indian settler, is within the airport boundary.
 His tombstone is dated April 18, 1752, and is one of the oldest tombstones in the state.

 Before it was an airport, it was the Helm Family farm.
-The first known operator of the Wurtsboro Airport was Lee Lord, he gave flying lessons in the 1920–30s.
+The first known operator of the Wurtsboro Airport was Lee Lord, who gave flying lessons in the 1920s and 1930s.
 In the 1940s Wurtsboro Airport was bought by Anthony Barone Sr, and his wife Theresa from Hoboken, NJ.
-Anthony raised his family on the airport, in the old homestead that used to reside there.
+Anthony raised his family on the airport, in an old homestead that was there.
 The Barones kept it a family business for many years, with both George and his sister Patricia running the business.
-Patricia and George ran a very well known airport offering glider and airplane rides, lessons and rental with many private clientele from New York City.
+Patricia and George ran a very well known airport offering glider and airplane rides, lessons and rental, with many private clientele from New York City.
 Including the late Christopher Reeve, who used to fly gliders out of the airport.

 The airport is located on Barone Road in the town of Mamakating, just north of the village of Wurtsboro.

 After the sudden illness and subsequent deaths of both George and Patricia Barone, the airport was sold by the remaining family.